 Functions on the Board of Directors

-The directors may determine among themselves their functions and in particular designate a president, a vice-president and a secretary.
+The directors may determine among themselves their functions and in particular designate a president, a vice-president, a secretary and a treasurer.
 This way of proceeding is determined by the by-laws of the immovable.
 It should be noted that the President of the Board organizes and directs the work of the Latter, which he reports to the Meeting of co-owners.
 In particular, it ensures that the directors are able to fulfil their mission.
 While there is no winning recipe for determining what a good president is, this position nevertheless requires some knowledge, experience and tactful authority.
 Beyond the direction that the debates will take, the President must be an excellent moderator.

 As for the Vice-president, the latter is the person designated to take the direction of the board of directors when the president cannot exercise it.
 It is desirable that the Vice-President should not limit himself to this role of substitute.
 Efficient work requires a good division of labour between President and Vice-President.